Nadja ALEXANDER

 - Professor of Law, Singapore Management University, Jul 2022-Present

-- Academic Director, Singapore International Dispute Resolution Academy (SIDRA)
+- Director, Singapore International Dispute Resolution Academy (SIDRA)

 Concurrent Academic Appointments